On the Road (2025 Mexican film)

-On the Road (En el camino) is a 2025 Mexican thriller drama film written and directed by David Pablos.
-It stars Victor Prieto and Osvaldo Sanchez.
+On the Road (En el camino) is a 2025 Mexican romantic-thriller film written and directed by David Pablos.
+It follows Veneno (Victor Prieto) a gay young man who falls for Muñeco (Osvaldo Sanchez), a womanizer truck driver.

 The film had its world premiere in the Orizzonti section of the 82nd Venice International Film Festival on 4 September 2025, where it won the section's main prize and the Queer Lion.
+It was theatrically released in Mexico on 4 June 2026.

+It was also selected as the Mexican entry for Best International Feature Film at the 99th Academy Awards.

 Plot

 Veneno is a young hustler who trades sexual favors to gay men for money at a roadside diner.
 One day he meets Muñeco, an older truck driver passing through the area, and joins Muñeco on his journey, with the two men falling in love as they are pursued by figures from Veneno's past.